October 17 through December 31, 2017

 in the Air.
 Collection of Jean S. and Frederic A. Sharf.

-Guided exhibition tours will be offered Wednesdays at 10:30 a.m. and 3:30 p.m., beginning October 25.
-The exhibition and tours are free with Museum admission.
-The Flagler Museum will offer free Museum admission to active duty, reserve, and retired U.S. Military each Wednesday for the duration of the exhibition (proper identification required).
+Guided exhibition tours were offered Wednesdays at 10:30 a.m. and 3:30 p.m.
+The exhibition and tours were free with Museum admission.
+The Flagler Museum offered free Museum admission to active duty, reserve, and retired U.S. Military each Wednesday for the duration of the exhibition (proper identification required).

 11:30 a.m. and 2:30 p.m. on Saturday, November 11, 2017